lhy11009/aspectLib/README.md

 script:
 	bash_scripts/parse_case.sh
 	bash_scripts/awk_states/parse_block_output
+The second script is used to parse block output with awk.
+The functions in the first script simply takes care of the output.

-Here, I put case run time info into a separte file "run_time.log", the format of this file is like:
+Here, I put case run time info into a separte file "run_time.log",

-	key = value

 The information I want to include:
 * step : step in model
 * last_restart_step : last step it restarted
 * time : time in model
 * last_restart_time : last time in model it restarted
-* wallclock : total wallclock
+* wallclock : wallclock after last restart
-* this_wallclock : wallclock after last restart
+* total_wallclock : total wallclock

-The second script is used to parse block output with awk.
-The functions in the first script simply takes care of the output.
+Format:

+(try looking at the awk commands before I do this.
+The key is to read in a 'key' and look for an 'index' in the header.)
+* header:
+	# 1 step
+	# 2 last_restart_step
+* data:
+	1000	600

+(bug) one of the number contains multiple " " in it.
+Run with:
+	Lib_parse_case export_case_info ~/ASPECT_PROJECT/TwoDSubduction/wb_sd_issue_2/wb_sph_cdd50_substract_T_op40_20Ma_hr export_test.txt

+#### Generate a log file for running cases

+This file should be saved project wise (e.g. under TwoDSubduction_DIR)

 #### Restart a previous case (to be tested)